Lisa Marie Presley: Personal life

-In 2005, Presley allowed the public a brief look into her personal life, appearing in the TV movie Elvis by the Presleys.
+In 2005, Presley allowed the public a brief look into her personal life by appearing in the television film Elvis by the Presleys.

-Between 2010 and 2016, Presley lived in a 15th-century manor house in Rotherfield, East Sussex, England, 15 miles east of Saint Hill Manor, the British headquarters of the Church of Scientology.
+Between 2010 and 2016, Presley lived in a 15th-century manor house in Rotherfield, East Sussex.

 Presley publicly acknowledged her struggle with opioid addiction.
-She penned a foreword for a book titled United States of Opioids: A Prescription for Liberating a Nation in Pain (2019); in the foreword, she stated that she was prescribed opioids following the birth of her twin daughters in 2008 and became dependent upon them.
+She wrote the foreword to United States of Opioids: A Prescription for Liberating a Nation in Pain (2019), stating that she had been prescribed opioids following the birth of her twin daughters in 2008 and became dependent on them.
 She had been using opioids again in the weeks prior to her death on January 12, 2023.
+However, they were found to not be a contributing factor in her death.